top of page

 About Krysia: Meet the Mind of Humour, Social Truth & Authenticity

 A former child actor, Krysia trained at the Oldham Theatre Workshop before earning scholarships to the Sylvia Young Theatre School and Italia Conti.
-Her early career on screen soon evolved into a passion for storytelling behind it.
-She began writing plays and scripts, developing original work that went on to be performed at BAFTA and in theatres across the UK.
+Her early career on screen soon evolved into a passion for storytelling behind the camera.
+She began writing original plays and scripts that went on to be performed at BAFTA and theatres across the UK.

 Krysia’s talent for sharp, emotionally resonant comedy has been widely recognised.
 She has been longlisted for the BAFTA Rocliffe TV Comedy initiative and twice longlisted for the BBC Writersroom.
 Her debut novel was selected for the CBC Children’s and YA course under the mentorship of acclaimed author Catherine Johnson.

-Her commissioned work includes a YA drama series about Sarah Forbes Bonetta, Queen Victoria’s god-daughter, for producer Valentine Nonyela, and a podcast drama exploring the rise of anti-vax movements for SoundCloud.
+Her commissioned work includes a YA drama series about Sarah Forbes Bonetta for producer Valentine Nonyela, alongside a podcast drama exploring the rise of anti-vax movements for SoundCloud.

-Internationally, Krysia has written five episodes for the third series of Unified Productions’ hit drama-doc I Killed…, recently acquired by a major streaming platform and now in production.
+Internationally, Krysia has written five episodes for the third series of I Killed…, produced by Unified Productions and recently acquired by a major streaming platform.

-A graduate of Channel 4’s prestigious mentorship with producer Philip Shelley and screenwriter Kitty Percy, Krysia also co-wrote a stage play with Tilley, performed in Brighton and London.
-She continues to collaborate with leading creatives including Bafta Winners, Steve Stamp (People Just Do Nothing) and Charlie Swinbourne (Waterloo Road) and Joanna Tilley (Breaking The News) is long time comedy partner who have many projects together.
+A graduate of Channel 4’s prestigious mentorship programme with producer Philip Shelley and screenwriter Kitty Percy, Krysia continues to collaborate with leading creatives including BAFTA winners Steve Stamp and Charlie Swinbourne.

 Projects